By-laws of General Interest

 Opening and closing of water lines

 The Public Works Department is responsible for opening and closing water lines for road work.
-Before you call a plumber, please allow a 24- or 48-hour wait period, since the City must:
+Before you call a plumber, please allow a 48-hour or 72-hour wait period, since the City has to check the condition of the equipment.

 Location and relocation of water lines